su8/hellxcb/README.md

 To have mouse cursor, open up `.xinitrc` and append somewhere before the `case` label the following `xsetroot -cursor_name left_ptr`

-The statusline in the picture above is made of https://github.com/su8/doomy
+The statusline in the picture above is made of https://github.com/su8/doomy .
+You can use `sed` to make a named tag/workspace from `/tmp/hellxcb.txt` , just use `cat /tmp/hellxcb.txt | sed -E 's/: 1/: web/g; s/: 2/: dev/g; s/: 3/: misc/g'` and output it to `/tmp/doomy.txt`

-The packages in Arch Linux needed for example would be `libxcb` `xcb-util` `xcb-util-wm` `xcb-util-keysym` `gcc` `make` `xorg`
+The packages needed for example would be
+`libxcb` `xcb-util` `xcb-util-wm` `xcb-util-keysym` `gcc` `make` `xorg`

 Bugs